Helping Your Parents With Their Healthcare During Their “Golden Years"

 As more and more of our parents enter their golden years, they are finding themselves in need of a little extra help when it comes to their healthcare.
 Luckily, there is a growing trend of adult caregivers taking on the responsibility of helping out their aging parents, and this can include everything from handling their finances to making medical decisions.
 If you’re one of these helpful adults, here are some tips that can make the process a little bit easier.

-The Center for Retirement Research at Boston College conducted research that found that 10% of adults from 60 to 69 years old whose parents are alive serve as caregivers, and 12% of adults care for a parent that is 70 or older.
+The Center for Retirement Research at Boston College conducted research that found that 10% of adults from 60 to 69 years old whose parents are alive serve as caregivers, and 12% of adults care for a parent who is 70 or older.
 Are you one of them?

 A growing number of senior parents are turning to help with healthcare outside their professional medical providers.
 Instead, they are turning to their children for guidance in navigating the “system.”
 This can include everything from finding and choosing the right doctor, understanding insurance plans or “pay for service doctors” outside of an insurance network, evaluating suggested treatments from medical providers, paying bills, or just understanding their options so they may make an informed decision.

 Have you ever talked with a medical cannabis doctor to see if an Illinois medical cannabis card may be an option for your parents?
-If you are concerned with the stigma then you are not focused on a positive health outcome but rather on what misinformed people might think of medical cannabis as a result of the rhetoric fed to them by those with differing agendas.
+If you are concerned with the stigma, then you are not focused on a positive health outcome but rather on what misinformed people might think of medical cannabis as a result of the rhetoric fed to them by those with differing agendas.
 Cannabis is one of the longest-standing and safest medicines documented to be used throughout history.

 If you are a resident of Illinois, consider talking to a reputable cannabis doctor at a clinic in Illinois that can help your parents with natural treatment modalities that may enable them to reduce other medications with potential side effects that they might want to avoid.
 These days you don’t even have to leave the house and can see one of the qualified doctors through our HIPAA-compliant telemedicine platform on the same day as your card is issued.